conduits-link/frontend/docs/api.md

 ## Backend

-The following endpoints are hosted by the server `process.env.BACKEND_URL`: a server address set as an environment variable in the file `.env.local` in the root directory of this repo.
+The following endpoints are hosted by the server `process.env.NEXT_PUBLIC_API_URL`: a server address set as an environment variable in the file `.env.local` in the root directory of this repo.

 _**Note: all non-auth endpoints require a `same-site`, `http-only` JWT cookie that is set by the server hosting these endpoints, on authentication.**_